U.S. flag

 Management.

 Treatment of manifestations: For individuals with developmental delay and/or learning disability, referral for learning/behavior/speech assessment and support may be indicated.
 Occasionally, toe camptodactyly may require surgical release.
 Physiotherapy may be of benefit to those experiencing joint pain secondary to ligamentous laxity or joint contractures.
-Treatment of scoliosis is routine.
-The appropriate specialist referral(s) should be made for other clinical issues.
+Standard treatment with appropriate specialist referral(s) is indicated for epilepsy, scoliosis, and other clinical issues.

-Surveillance: Regular medical follow up of young children with EZH2-related Weaver syndrome to monitor developmental progress, camptodactyly (for resolution/improvement), and/or hypotonia; medical follow up of older children/teenagers who do not have medical complications may be less frequent.
-If scoliosis is present, monitoring as per the recommendations of an orthopedist.
-Although current data do not support specific tumor surveillance programs, clinicians should have a low threshold for investigating any findings that may be tumor (particularly neuroblastoma) related.
+Surveillance: Regular medical follow up of young children with EZH2-related overgrowth to monitor developmental progress, camptodactyly (for resolution/improvement), and/or hypotonia; medical follow up of older children/teenagers who do not have medical complications may be less frequent.
+If scoliosis is present, monitoring per the recommendations of an orthopedist.
+Although current data do not support specific tumor surveillance programs, clinicians should have a low threshold for investigating any possible tumor-related symptoms.

 Genetic counseling.

-EZH2-related overgrowth is inherited in an autosomal dominant manner; however, many germline pathogenic EZH2 variants arise de novo.
-Each child of an individual with an EZH2 pathogenic variant has a 50% chance of inheriting the pathogenic variant; the severity of the phenotype in an individual inheriting the EZH2 pathogenic variant cannot be predicted.
-If the pathogenic variant has been identified in an affected family member, prenatal diagnosis for a pregnancy at increased risk and preimplantation genetic testing are possible.
+EZH2-related overgrowth is inherited in an autosomal dominant manner.
+Some individuals diagnosed with EZH2-related overgrowth have an affected parent; some individuals diagnosed with EZH2-related overgrowth have the disorder as the result of a de novo EZH2 pathogenic variant.
+The proportion of individuals with EZH2-related overgrowth caused by a de novo pathogenic variant is unknown.
+Each child of an individual with EZH2-related overgrowth has a 50% chance of inheriting the pathogenic variant; the phenotype in individuals who inherit a familial EZH2 pathogenic variant cannot be predicted.
+Once the pathogenic variant has been identified in an affected family member, prenatal and preimplantation genetic testing are possible.

 GeneReview Scope